 Puja remembers the day when she got the news about her final selection.
 “I informed my family immediately.
 They were really happy.
 My parents started asking details about the company,” she says.

 “I am thrilled that in these difficult times Jaipuria Institute of Management has managed to get the best placements for students.
 I’m thankful to my mentors and the placement team because their inspiration helped me in getting this job in a leading organization.”

 In the role of Business Development Associate at NPCI, she has to deal with foreign banks regarding the UPI and RUPAYEE card services.

 Excited about her appointment, Puja looks forward to working in the Payments industry.
 And she says that her aim is to learn more about how Payments happen in India and other countries.
 Also, how these payment settlements are done.

 “More than the job, the opportunity to learn from here is immense,” she says.

 Narrating her interview experience she shares that she had to go through a psychometric test, aptitude test and there were GK sections also.
 Thereafter, two HR rounds were held which were intensive.
-Myriad questions were asked like – questions based on SIP, technical knowledge, situational based questions and few random general questions.
-Empowered by an PGDM , cheered by her classmates and inspired by professors/mentors Puja has taken the first step towards victory.
+Myriad questions were asked like – questions based on SIP, technical knowledge, situational-based questions, and a few random general questions.
+Empowered by a PGDM, cheered by her classmates, and inspired by professors/mentors Puja has taken the first step towards victory.
 Let’s all wish her a grand success.